rcrc0330/codefundo/README.md

 ## What are we planning to build

-    An Android app which alert user and give them safety instructions if there is a flood forecast and  provide help if they are affected by flood by providing their location and details to NGO's, goverment organisations and relatives
+    An Android app for alerting user and giving safety instructions in case of a flood forecast; Also providing their location and details to NGO's, goverment organisations and relatives.

 ## How does it work